 The educator preparation provider and program review process focuses on making a determination of the degree to which the institution and its educator preparation programs comply with the standards and guidelines identified in ARSD 24:53.
 During the review process, institutions are required to assemble evidence to support the information presented in their Self-Study Report on how those standards and guidelines are met.
+Self-Study Reports should be submitted to the Department no less than 3 months prior to the review.
 (The self-study report template can be found on the DOE website.)